CliMA/Oceananigans.jl/docs/src/index.md

 model = Model((Nx, Ny, Nz), (Lx, Ly, Lz)) time_step!(model, Nt, Δt)
 ```
-You just simulated a 3D patch of ocean for 10 minutes of model time, it's that easy!
+You just simulated a 3D patch of ocean, it's that easy!
+It was a still lifeless ocean so nothing interesting happened but now you can add interesting dynamics and plot the output.

 ### CPU example
 Let's add something to make the ocean dynamics a bit more interesting.